This article originally appeared on

 No, not at all.
 I don't think she'd get it.
 After the media storm about subway frotters, I've heard her discuss the issue angrily with her girlfriends.
 But you know, I'm very active on these internet forums and talk a lot with women who have the same kind of fantasies.
 A lot of guys might cheat on their partners but I've found a way to remain faithful while still being able to live out my sexual fantasy.

 Are you aware that what you do is basically sexual assault?

 Like I've said, there is a distinction.
-I've never insulted a woman, shown my penis or tried to stick my hand up their skirt.
+I've never insulted a woman, shown my penis, or tried to stick my hand up their skirt.
 I condemn all of those things.
-As far as I know, proximity in public transport isn't a crime – even if it sometimes results in uncontrolled erections.
-Look at nightclubs; It's not strange to rub up against a stranger while you're dancing, you know?
+As far as I know, proximity in public transport isn't a crime—even if it sometimes results in uncontrolled erections.
+Look at nightclubs.
+It's not strange to rub up against a stranger while you're dancing, you know?
 Guys who do that aren't considered perverts.
 Why are things on a train different?
 It's a fantasy, just like doctor waiting room scenarios.

 Well, apart from the fact no one gets felt up without their consent in those scenarios.

 I've always acted correctly.
 Just have a look online, you'll see I'm not the only one interested in this.
 There's so many kinky videos that start with two strangers talking on a train.
 It's become a cliché.
-No one has ever protested, called for censorship or had to apologise for sexual assault.
-Go on YouPorn, there's a category called "Fantasy".
+No one has ever protested, called for censorship or had to apologize for sexual assault.
+Go on YouPorn, there's a category called "fantasy."
 Just try and type subway in there and you'll find pages upon pages of videos that start with stroking on a subway train.